jenofdoom/academy-responsive-web/README.md

 If you haven't already got them open, use `F12` in your browser to get the developer tools to open.
 They have a useful tool for testing responsive layouts.
-Press `<CONTROL><SHIFT>m` to open the device toolbar.
+Press `<CONTROL><SHIFT>m` to open the device toolbar (if you are using Chrome or Chromium you'll need to have the developer tools open before this shortcut works).
 That should give you handles for easily resizing the viewport, and a dropdown menu that helps to emulate popular mobile devices and tablets so you can see what your site looks like on those.

 ## Introduction to SCSS